-He uses spider webs and silks as models to understand how prey types, nutrients, and climatic variables induce variations at nano- to macro-scales.
-He has collaborative research links with the University of Akron, USA, and the National Synchrotron Radiation Research Center, Taiwan, among others.
+He has collaborative research links with the University of Akron, USA, and the National Synchrotron Radiation Research Centre, Taiwan, among others.
 He has published over 30 scientific papers in a range of journals, including Current Biology, Biomacromolecules, Journal of the Royal Society Interface and the Journal of Experimental Biology.

 She has taught Aboriginal literature and writings at the University of Sydney, literary courses at UNSW, World Literature and language courses at the University of Western Sydney.
 Her research interests include Aboriginal literature, world literature, postcolonial literatures in English and French, language and communication skills.